gusreid/gus-reid/content/about.md

 Cutting myself off from most of life's distractions, I took myself away to the Shropshire hills to dive deep into my own experiment.
 For months at a time, over many years, I would do nothing but study, contemplate, move, and explore my body and mind.
 This led to many breakthroughs into the nature of self, mind, body and the human condition.
 What I discovered is that my body's shape is largely, of not entirely, due to my inner disposition towards self and life.
 In my case one of living in a state of anxiety, self-loathing and denial.
 And that changing my disposition changed my experience... fast.
 I began to see that of all the practices I had explored it's not the modality that determines success, but our inner-orientation toward that modality.
 With the correct inner-orientation, almost any practice can powerfully serve our transformation and expansion.
 Without it, at  best, they offer little more than temporary, superficial relief.

-Through focus, intention, openness and serendipity I have discovered a set of principles that, if cultivated, can move the body toward its natural state of wellbeing and vitality.
+Through a combination of focus, intention, openness, serendipity and powerful teachers I have discovered a set of principles that, if cultivated, can move the body toward its natural state of wellbeing and alignment.

-It's my mission and joy to share what I've learned, to help people move more and in ways that are nourishing to the body and empowering to the individual.
+It's my mission and joy to share what I've learned; to help people move more and in ways that are nourishing to the body and empowering to the individual.

 <!-- ![alt text](/images/58.png) -->